Skate & Accessory Swap

 Have you ever stressed to find the right costume or perfect Halloween accessory, but didn't want to spend a fortune?
 This Halloween, reduce your eco-footprint and don’t drain your wallet, join us to swap your old, gently used costumes!

-Drop off your clean, gently used Halloween Costumes starting September 3, until October 17, 2019, at the Manor Park Community Centre.
+From September 3 - October 17, 2019 bring bagged, clean costumes to the Manor Park Community Centre.
 Baby, child, teen and adult – all sizes accepted.
 When you drop of your used Halloween costumes, you will receive an entrance voucher to participate in the Halloween Costume Swap.
-Presenting the voucher will allow you entrance to the swap on October 19th, 2019 from 12:00 – 2:00pm, and allow you to select from a number of second-hand Halloween costumes for you or your family.
+Presenting the voucher will allow yentrance to the swap on October 19 from 12:00 – 2:00pm, and allow you to select from a number of second-hand Halloween costumes for you or your family.

 To obtain your entrance voucher, drop your clean, gently used costumes off at the Manor Park Community Centre at 100 Thornwood Road, Monday to Friday, 9:00am to 4:00pm or call to make special arrangements.